 East meets west with this mouth-watering fusion shrimp dish.
 The chilli paste used in Thai, Indonesian and Vietnamese cuisine, known as Sambal Oelek, works wonderfully to evenly spice the shrimp in the marinade.
-The flavours are well balanced with the garlic, parsley and wine glaze, in the classic French style.
+The flavours are well balanced with the garlic, basil and wine glaze, in the classic French style.

 French-Thai Fusion Garlic Shrimp

 - ¾ lb 340g raw jumbo shrimp, frozen, deveined, peeled, no tails

 - ¼ cup white wine

 - Thaw the shrimp in a large bowl of cold water, drain when thawed and pat dry.